8 Keys to Understand the Chinese Luxury Fashion Market

 7. Chinese people love videos and short video marketing

-8. Do some luxury fashion product placement
+8. Do some luxury fashion Collab

 To succeed in China luxury market, you have to adapt to the country.
 And you have to understand what the Chinese luxury consumers are looking for.
 They are also facing a big issue : counterfeiting.
 This one is hard to bypass but if you want to attract these consumers, then you’ll have to things how you can get their trust.